vedaprotoshredhq/A-HEXAPOD-SPIDER-ROBOT-2.O/README.md

 THE 6 legs

-All hardware (3d printed parts and screws and all)
+All hardware (3d printed parts and screws and all electronic components)

 Electronic components (microcontrollers and drivers and power supply and battery and servos)